rbaumgar/monitor-demo-app/application-monitoring.md

 1. Access the Prometheus web interface:

-   - To access the metrics as a cluster administrator, go to the OpenShift Container Platform web console, switch to the Administrator Perspective, and click **Monitoring** → **Metrics**.
+   - To access the metrics as a cluster administrator, go to the OpenShift Container Platform web console, switch to the Administrator Perspective, and click **Observer → Metrics** (openshift 4.8+) or  **Monitoring → Metrics**.

      :star: Cluster administrators, when using the Administrator Perspective, have access to all cluster metrics and to custom service metrics from all projects.

      :star: Only cluster administrators have access to the Alertmanager and Prometheus UIs.

-   - To access the metrics as a developer or a user with permissions, go to the OpenShift Container Platform web console, switch to the Developer Perspective, then click **Metrics**.
-In OpenShift 4.3 click on

-     **Advanced → Metrics**.
+   - To access the metrics as a developer or a user with permissions, go to the OpenShift Container Platform web console, switch to the Developer Perspective, then click **Observer → Metrics**.
+In OpenShift 4.3 click on **Advanced → Metrics**.

      :star: Developers can only use the Developer Perspective.
 They can only query metrics from a single project.